Absolutely anyone can learn Spanish.

 If you’re doing one of the above options, your teacher may provide you with a written grammar guide, exercises or textbook, but even then you may want to investigate getting your own that’s best for you.

-If possible, make sure that your textbook teaches the register and regional variety of Spanish that’s most relevant to your goal; you don’t want to bother learning European Spanish’s vosotros (informal plural “you”) for example if your goal is to hang with Cubans.
+If possible, make sure that your textbook teaches the register and regional variety of Spanish that’s most relevant to your goal; you don’t want to bother learning European Spanish’s vosotros (informal plural “you”), for example, if your goal is to hang out with Cubans.

 Unless your goals involve strictly the written word, videos are an invaluable learning tool.
 They give you visual feedback while simultaneously showing you the correct pronunciation and context.

 They’re also a lot of fun, and that’s so important for staying motivated as you continue in your Spanish-learning adventure (see the next section).

 FluentU offers a system in which you can watch native-language videos on all sorts of topics and targeted to all difficulty levels.

 Each video is integrated into a learning system that allows you to practice your new vocabulary and track your progress.
 Kind of beats trying to wade through YouTube to find something interesting and also at your Spanish level, huh?

 We think so too.

 Spanish textbooks usually include written materials for the beginning learner, but once you’re at an intermediate to advanced level you can start looking for native materials in the form of Spanish-language magazines, blogs, news sites and short stories that are of interest to you.